Expert Insights on Leveraging Data Quality and Data Governance for AI Readiness

 In a recent CDO magazine interview, Sue Pittacora, Chief Strategy Officer at Wavicle Data Solutions, and Sarang Bapat, Director of Data Governance at Mitsubishi Electric Trane US (METUS), sat down for an in-depth discussion about the importance of maintaining data quality for AI applications.

 In continuation from the first part of the interview, this conversation with Sue and Sarang dives into how data quality initiatives align with and support a company’s overall data governance strategy.
+Throughout the discussion, you can learn about maintaining accuracy of data used in AI systems to achieve effective and trustworthy AI outcomes.

 Watch the full interview here or scroll down for a detailed transcript of Sarang’s insights.